TL;DR:

 Why Use Them

-These are the heavyweights for competitive and gap analysis.
-SEMrush and Ahrefs excel at exposing what your competitors rank for, where your site is absent, and surfacing clusters of opportunity.
-Their advanced “content gap” and “keyword clustering” features are powerful for teams building at scale.
+These are the heavyweights for competitive and content gap analysis.
+SEMrush and Ahrefs excel at exposing what your competitors rank for, where your site is absent, and surfacing clusters of opportunity for ongoing content production.

 Where They Fall Short